Interstate 605: Route description

+The entirety of I-605 is defined in section 619 of the California Streets and Highways Code as Route 605, and that the highway is from:

-The California Streets and Highways Code defines Route 605 as "(a) Route 1 near Seal Beach to Route 405. (b) Route 405 to Route 210 near Duarte."
-However, the portion in subsection A has yet to be constructed.
+(a) Route 1 near Seal Beach to Route 405.(b) Route 405 to Route 210 near Duarte.

+The segment defined in subdivision (a) remains unconstructed, and is not included in the Federal Highway Administration (FHWA)'s Interstate Highway route logs.

 The southern terminus of I-605 is at the San Diego (I-405) and Garden Grove (SR 22) Freeways in Seal Beach.
-From there, it runs roughly north through the Gateway Cities of the Los Angeles Basin.
+This interchange was built to accommodate the aforementioned southern extension to SR 1.
+From there, I-605 runs roughly north through the Gateway Cities of the Los Angeles Basin.
 It then shifts north-northeast, crossing the Whittier Narrows and across the San Gabriel Valley.
-I-605 then ends at its junction with the Foothill Freeway, (I-210) in Duarte, a small city located at the foothills of the San Gabriel Mountains.
+I-605 then ends at its junction with the Foothill Freeway, (I-210) just south of the Irwindale–Duarte border.
+Ramps from I-605 then extend north to Huntington Drive in Duarte.

 I-605 follows most of the length of the San Gabriel River from the San Diego Freeway in Seal Beach to the Santa Fe Dam.
 Typically dry riverbed and flood basins are visible from many portions of the route, especially near the northern terminus.

-In the mid 2000s, a HOV lane was added for motorists with two or more people to use between I-405 and I-10.
+In the mid-2000s, a HOV lane was added for motorists with two or more people to use between I-405 and I-10.
 The HOV lane ends at I-10 and there are no plans to extend it to I-210 at this time.
 With the addition of the HOV lane, the left shoulder was eliminated to avoid massive costs to widen the freeway.
 The highway also suffers from traffic jams regularly, especially the junction with I-5 (the Santa Ana Freeway).
 Newer signs with exit numbers replaced the older signs between the Orange County line and I-10 in 2016, with the completion of the I-605 and I-10 junction improvement.
-Guide signs along I-605 never included destinations (control cities) such as "Seal Beach" or "Irwindale" since its opening.
+I-605 is one of the only Southern California freeways without destinations (control cities) such as "Seal Beach" or "Irwindale" since its opening.
 Rather, cardinal directions ("NORTH" or "SOUTH"), and a simple "THRU TRAFFIC" designation in place of control cities, are used on signs along I-605 itself.

 I-605 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
-I-605 from I-405 to I-10 is known as the San Gabriel River Freeway, as named by Senate Bill 99, Chapter 1101 in 1967.
+I-605 is designated as the San Gabriel River Freeway, as named by Senate Bill 99, Chapter 1101 in 1967, and amended to section 619 of the California Streets and Highways Code.